 For the exception to apply, a plaintiff must show that the defendant had actual knowledge of each of the following: (1) the property was being used for recreational purposes; (2) a condition existed that created an unreasonable risk of death or serious bodily harm; (3) the condition was not apparent to those using the property; and (4) the property owner chose not to warn users, in disregard of the possible consequences.
 Gayle, 322 Ga.
 App. at 415.
 In the current case, the Court of Appeals found that the plaintiff had not propounded sufficient evidence to establish that the dangerous condition, the barricades, was not apparent to those using the property.
 In particular, the Court noted the testimony from an investigating officer, who stated that the barricades were clearly visible from a distance.
 This testimony was corroborated by a “conspicuity test” that established that, given the conditions at the time, the barricades would have been visible from at least a couple hundred feet away.
 Although the plaintiff enlisted an expert who testified that the gap in the barricades was only visible from 15 feet away, the Court noted that this testimony did not undermine that the fact that the barricades themselves were visible to guests.
 In light of this evidence, the Court of Appeals concluded that there was insufficient evidence to establish that SMMA had actual knowledge that the barricades weren’t apparent to those using the property.
 Accordingly, the Court of Appeals reversed the trial court’s denial of summary judgment.

 Although many people would not expect they would need to prove anything beyond ordinary negligence to establish liability in these circumstances, the law is replete with statutes like the Recreational Property Act that impose heavier burdens than typically expected.
 Indeed, even if a victim believes his case is one of standard negligence, he should still consider finding experienced counsel who can determine which rules apply.
-The Atlanta premises liability attorneys at the Simon Law Firm have represented Georgia residents injured on varying types of property and are prepared to assist others.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have represented Georgia residents injured on varying types of property and are prepared to assist others.
 Indeed, if you’ve been injured on the property of another party, recreational or otherwise, and are curious about your legal options, feel free to contact us to schedule a free case evaluation.